trrevvorr/AI_Puzzle_1/README.md

-# AI_Puzzle_1
+# AI_Homework_2
-Puzzle Assignment 1 for CS 5400 - Artificial Intelligence (Missionaries and Cannibals problem)
+Exercise 2 for CS 5400 - Artificial Intelligence (Missionaries and Cannibals problem)

 ##HOW TO USE PROGRAM
+*Build with Python 2.7*
 To find the solution to the puzzle discribed below, simply build and run the program.
 The program will print out all the actions caried out.
 If you wish to see a visual representation of the states, uncomment lines 188 and 189.

 ##Puzzle Statement (from the book)